chrox/RealTimeElectrophy/README.txt

 In either case you need a copy of source code to run the demo execuable programs located at each subdirectory with all lowercase letters in their names.

+CONFIGURATION

+You can edit the configuration file LightStim.cfg with your favorite text editor and make necessary changes to configurable entities including whether the triggering device is installed, dimensional measurements and refresh rates and gamma corrections of each monitor, etc.

 LICENSE